 Greenshoots funds still available for this financial year!

-So far this year we have given over £45,000 in Greenshoots grants to 43 resident groups.
-The applications were for a variety of events, activities or estate improvements designed to support the community, increase resident involvement and improve quality of life.
+So far this year we have received applications for a variety of events, activities or estate improvements designed to support the community, increase resident involvement and improve quality of life.

 The next available application dates are: